"Born Again" ― What Did Jesus Mean?

 need to be "born again," although Jesus told him that he

-Nicodemus should have been familiar with God's promises and prophecies,
+Nicodemus should have been familiar with God's promises and the prophecies

-and that is why Jesus chided him, saying, "Are you a teacher of Israel
+criticised him, saying, "Are you the teacher of Israel

 these few words Jesus focused on the very heart of what Nicodemus had

-just acknowledged, the evidence that he had come from God, the purpose of
+just acknowledged, namely, that Jesus had come from God, and the purpose

-his coming and how Nicodemus and all the Jews were involved, and the
+his coming, and also how Nicodemus and all the Jews were involved,

-changes that were about to come upon the entire nation of Israel in
+changes that were about to come upon the nation of Israel and their

-fulfillment of God's promises as he had extensively foretold by means of
+fulfillment of God's promises as he had foretold by means of

-But before we can understand what Jesus meant we must first determine
+But, before we can understand Jesus' message to Nicodemus, we must first determine

-whether Jesus had told Nicodemus that he must be born "again" or born
+whether Jesus had told him that he must be born "again", or

 "from